Close Coupled WC's

 The Roca Debba Open Back Eco Close Coupled Toilet is great for those with a horizontal waste intake, and also comes with a dual flush, making this a more eco friendly toilet.
 The toilet seat comes in standard, but for an added bit of luxury, you can upgrade this to a soft close seat.
 And so with a compact design, unfussy visual imprint, and no nonsense feel, the Roca Debba is perfect for a contemporary and compact WC.

 Different types of flush mechanism

-Duel flush buttons can be found on both back-to-wall and open back toilets, adding to the modern feel of both.
-In terms of an open back toilet, the Roca Laura Close Coupled Toilet has a duel action flush that gives the option between three or six litres of water per flush, and comes with a fitted matching seat and cover to complete the look.
+Dual flush buttons can be found on both back-to-wall and open back toilets, adding to the modern feel of both.
+In terms of an open back toilet, the Roca Laura Close Coupled Toilet has a dual action flush that gives the option between three or six litres of water per flush, and comes with a fitted matching seat and cover to complete the look.

 If you’d like a back-to-wall toilet with angular, straight lines and a compact design, the Roper Rhodes Zest Close Coupled Toilet is a great choice.
 It also comes with a soft close lid, meaning it comes as a complete package.

 Now we come to the all-important seat.
 There are two options for seats, soft close and standard.
 A standard toilet seat is the weightier option, and will fall if not placed down.
 The soft close toilet seat will gradually fall, eliminating noise and potential damage to the seat, similar to soft close drawers in kitchens.
 Most toilet manufacturers will give you the option between a soft close and standard toilet seat, so there is unlimited options when it comes to the toilet you purchase.